 "You know the color in fashion next season by the color of the rivers in China." —Linda Greer, Director of the Clean by Design Program, NRDC

 This World Water Week, take a look at your water consumption—not just in your home, but also through the products you buy and use.
-Stop by the Planet Aid Thrift Center for some guilt-free shopping or drop off your unwanted textiles in a big yellow bin.
+Stop by the Planet Aid Thrift Store for some guilt-free shopping or drop off your unwanted textiles in a big yellow bin.
 The world's water systems will thank you.